Ramsey-Gicharu/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles: script to list hidden files file 5: script to list files in long format with user and groupd ids displayed numerically and hidden files starting with period file 5: script to make a directory in a directory
+4-listmorefiles: script to list hidden files file 5: script to list files in long format with user and groupd ids displayed numerically and hidden files starting with period file 5: script to make a directory in a directory file 6: script to move a file into a directory inside another directory